H1d3r/telnetclientpoc/README.md

 - **Intranet Zone**: May silently send credentials without prompting
 - **Trusted Sites**: May silently send credentials without prompting

-This behavior is particularly dangerous in enterprise environments where many internal servers are automatically placed in the Intranet zone, potentially allowing silent credential theft.
+This behavior is particularly dangerous when hosts are added to the Intranet Zone or Trusted Sites Zone without protocol specifiers.
+For example, adding an IP address like `192.168.1.1` instead of `http://192.168.1.1` will apply the trust setting to all protocols (HTTP, HTTPS, Telnet, etc.) for that host.
+Many organizations add internal IP ranges to trusted zones without protocol specifiers, inadvertently allowing silent credential theft via Telnet and other protocols.

+Windows checks for zone trust using the combination of protocol and host (e.g., `telnet://192.168.1.1`), so administrators should use protocol-specific entries when configuring trusted zones to limit exposure.

 ### Affected Systems